loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 # Introduction

-It's been over seven years since I last touched OpenWrt. :exploding_head:

 I've been on a couple trips in the last month and needed a way to share a single internet connection with multiple devices (e.g., Steam Deck, laptops, phones, etc...).
-I thought it would be fun to setup OpenWrt on a travel router and to revisit OpenWrt to see what's changed.
+It's been over [seven years since I last touched OpenWrt](http://localhost:1313/2016/04/openwrt-upgrade-process/). :exploding_head: I thought it would be fun to setup OpenWrt on a travel router and to revisit OpenWrt to see what's changed.

 # Design

 ## Network overview

 The idea here was to connect one device to my hotel's WiFi, and then connect all of my other devices to that device.
-In this case, I put my own OpenWrt router behind the hotel's router.
+In this case, I would put my own OpenWrt router behind the hotel's router (i.e., [intentionally creating a double-NAT situation](https://kb.netgear.com/30186/What-is-double-NAT-and-why-is-it-bad)).

-This device is a proper router/firewall and would be useful for a situation where you either need to share a single internet connection with multiple devices, or where you don't trust the upstream connection:
+The OpenWrt router would be a proper router/firewall and would be useful for a situation where you either need to share a single internet connection with multiple devices, or where you don't trust the upstream connection:

 * paying for in-flight WiFi and [sharing it with your other devices](https://austinsnerdythings.com/2023/04/17/how-a-travel-router-can-save-you-money-and-share-wi-fi-on-flights/) (although, I'm sure this is against some terms of service)
 * a dorm/apartment/hotel where a shared network is provided by building management and you don't 100% trust it